 Stock cabinets are what most big box stores carry.
 They are generally constructed out of particleboard or medium-density fiberboard (MDF), which can warp, sag, and crumble over time.
 Stock cabinets are assembled at the factory and shipped to a store or distributor for retail sales.
 They come in standard sizes, styles, and colors.
 You can purchase them and have them installed or DIY the install the same day.
 They are less expensive as they use less expensive materials during construction to mass-produce.

-Custom cabinets are built on-site (in your kitchen) by a kitchen contractor.
+A kitchen contractor builds custom cabinets on-site (in your kitchen).
 They are usually solid hardwood.
-They will be built based on your specifications as to layout, style, and color.
+The cabinets are built based on your specifications as to layout, style, and color.
 Your custom kitchen contractor will help you design the cabinets and will build them for you from scratch.
 As a result, they cost more and take longer from start to finish; about 6-12 weeks.

 Semi-custom cabinets are the best of both worlds.
 By using all plywood construction, semi-custom cabinets are strong and durable and not lacking in the quality of materials.
-They can be ordered pre-assembled or ready-to-assemble (RTA) if you prefer to DIY the construction and installation.
+You can order pre-assembled or ready-to-assemble (RTA) cabinets if you prefer to DIY the construction and installation.
 Simply Kitchens can help you with installation as well if you prefer to hire a contractor.
 With a list of trusted kitchen contractors around the nation, they can send one to install your cabinets when they arrive.
 If you work through Simply Kitchens for your measurements, the same contractor will do the installation.

 Understanding the strengths and weaknesses in stock, custom, and semi-custom cabinets are the first step to designing and ordering new cabinets for your kitchen.
 You then get to move on to the design process for the kitchen layout and cabinet style.

 The purchasing process